olschneider/viewMyCookies/README.md

 To Do:
 - Filter with a regex in the search button
 - Find and decode all encoded fields (eg base64)
+- Add delete function (all cookies from a domain and a unique cookie)
 - Better look
+- Install all storage for security informations